johnwesonga/oban-crm/README.md

 ## How it works

 1. Add leads (contact name, company, email) via the `/leads` UI.
 2. Every 5 minutes, an Oban cron job picks up `:pending` leads and enqueues an LLM drafting job per lead.
+You can also trigger drafting immediately with the **Draft** button on any pending lead.
-3. The LLM (Claude Haiku by default) generates a personalized email draft — subject + body — stored against the lead.
+3. The LLM generates a personalized email draft — subject + body — stored against the lead.
 4. Drafted emails appear in the `/drafts` review queue.
-You can edit, approve, or reject each one.
+You can edit, approve, regenerate, or reject each one.
 5. Approving queues a send job; the email is delivered via Swoosh and the lead is marked `:sent`.
+6. If drafting or sending fails after all retries, the lead is marked `:failed`.
+Use the **Retry** button to re-queue it.

 ## Setup